A 20th-Century Industrial Fortress In A Gold Rush Era Disguise

 The Rise of an Industrial Pioneer

-In 1851, a young Irish immigrant named John Black arrived in Sacramento with nothing but his grit.
-He started as a “roustabout,” hauling heavy sacks of flour off riverboats just steps from where you are standing.
-Within months, he turned a humble lunch stand located on the Waterfront’s Front St into a Victorian empire.
+In July 1851, a young Irish immigrant named John Black arrived in Sacramento with nothing but his grit.
+He started as a “roustabout,” usually an itinerant laborer, hauling heavy sacks of flour off riverboats just steps from where you are standing.
+Within months, he jointly owned a lucrative lunch stand with a man named William Crowley.
+They called it the “Union House” and sold it just before Sacramento’s great fire in 1852 destroyed over eighty percent of the city.

 By 1862, Black established the Fountain Bakery less than one block away on L Street between Front and 2nd Streets.
-He wasn’t just a baker; he was an innovator.
 In order to supply his bakery he bought a cracker machine and began the manufacture of crackers.
-In 1862 he moved to his new production headquarters that was just a stone’s throw away from his bakery and in-between two skinny hotels at 1119 Front Street.
-Black put purchased “the most approved machinery”, for his business; a Rager’s Centennial Self-Scrapper and a Hall Bros.’
+He eventually moved to his new production headquarters at 1119 Front Street, just a stone’s throw away from his bakery and in-between two narrow hotels.
+Black purchased the finest machinery of the time for his business: a Rager’s Centennial Self-Scrapper and a Hall Bros.’
 Reel Oven.

-Produced at this exact spot, John Black’s crackers and baked goods fed the gold miners, the railroad workers, and eventually, the entire West Coast.
+Produced at this exact spot, John Black’s crackers and baked goods fed the gold miners and railroad workers of the West Coast.

 THE CAPITAL CANDY & CRACKER CO.

 This 1918 letter represents the final era of the Black family’s industrial legacy.
 Long after John Black’s death in 1896, the company evolved into a regional powerhouse.
-Within a decade of this letter being written, the old wooden ovens and flour dust of the bakery would make way for the concrete and steel of the Paper Age.
+Within a decade of this letter being written, the bakery would make way for the paper house of Blake, Moffitt, and Towne.

 Sanborn Fire Insurance map showing the original location of the Capital Candy & Cracker Company Factory on Front Street in Sacramento’s “West End”. c.1895